great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_azure_blob_storage.md

       base_directory: uncommitted/data_docs/local_site/
     site_index_builder:
       class_name: DefaultSiteIndexBuilder
-  new_site_name:  # this is a user-selected name - you may select your own
+  new_site_name:  # this is a user-selected name - you can select your own
     class_name: SiteBuilder
     store_backend:
        class_name: TupleAzureBlobStoreBackend